Trump rails against associates who spoke to Mueller, calls claims ‘total bull---t’

 President Trump lashed out Friday at certain associates who spoke to Special Counsel Robert Mueller as part of his Russia investigation -- calling some of the claims made about him in the report “total bull---t.”

 “Statements are made about me by certain people in the Crazy Mueller Report, in itself written by 18 Angry Democrat Trump Haters, which are fabricated & totally untrue.
-Watch out for people that take so-called “notes,” when the notes never existed until needed,” he tweeted.
+Watch out for people that take so-called 'notes,' when the notes never existed until needed,” he tweeted.

 HOUSE JUDICIARY COMMITTEE ISSUES SUBPOENA FOR 'COMPLETE AND UNREDACTED' MUELLER REPORT